Chris Rokos: Philanthropy

-Rokos is known to have an interest in art, especially ‘Old Masters'.
-In 2010, the Financial Times reported that Rokos was understood to be the buyer of Domenichino's great baroque painting of "St John the Evangelist" (1620s).
+In 2010, the Financial Times reported that Rokos was understood to be the buyer of Domenichino's great baroque painting of "Saint John the Evangelist (Domenichino)" (1620s).
 The painting sold at Christie's in December 2010 to a US buyer but its export was deferred.
 At that point a new buyer – believed to be Rokos – came forward to buy the painting and lend it to the National Gallery.
 Rokos was amongst major donors who in 2012 contributed to the National Gallery's successful Appeal to save Titians's Diana and Actaeon for the nation.